alex-ozdemir/alex-ozdemir.github.io/_posts/2016-07-07-unsafe-in-rust-syntactic-patterns.md

 the [RAII pattern][raii] baked into the type system itself.
 The compiler enforces a strict system of memory ownership which allows it to automatically and statically determine when memory should be allocated and deallocated.
-The ownership system take in combination with a few other language features render Rust a _memory safe language_, meaning that it is impossible to read memory your program does not currently have access to.
+The ownership system (in combination with a few other language features) renders Rust immune to a wide variety of memory-related bugs, such as use-null pointer dereferences, use after free, buffer overflow, and reading undefined values.

 The problem is, while the memory management system enforced in Rust allow programmers to write a broad class of programs, it don't allow programmers to